clarus/coq-blog/posts/2020-10-09 WIP Improvements of coq-of-ocaml for functors and signatures.md

 * we can directly talk about individual items without referencing the whole resulting record;
 * we can talk about intermediate items which may not be exported at the end;
-* we can have plain sub-modules for large functors (which cannot be represented as records when there are no named signatures);
+* we can have plain sub-modules for large functors (which cannot be represented as records with the current system when there are no named signatures);
 * we can define new types as we are at top-level.

 ## Anonymous sub-signatures